 During the co-creation phase, each team will receive 10,000 euros to fund their work and continue elaborating their solution for the Helsinki Energy Challenge in greater detail.
 In addition, reasonable travel expenses to Helsinki to join the boot camp will be reimbursed.
 The travel expenses will be covered for a maximum of three team members.

 At the end of the co-creation phase, the finalists will submit their updated and final proposals.
-A high-profile international jury will select the winners in October and the winners will be announced in November 2020.
+A high-profile international jury will select the winners in the beginning of 2021 and the winners will be announced in March 2021.

 During the application phase, it is possible to send clarifying questions to the organizer.
 All questions must be sent using the form on the Q&A site.
-All questions and answers will be published on the website according to these deadlines:
+All questions and answers will be published on the Q&A site according to these deadlines:

 Questions sent by 20 March: Q&A published by 3 April